martok/palefill/docs/index.md

 Palefill is an add-on for Pale Moon that injects [polyfills](https://en.wikipedia.org/wiki/Polyfill_(programming)) into pages to improve compatibility.

+Check out the [Github Releases](https://github.com/martok/palefill/releases/) for changelogs and news.

 ## Features

 Polyfills are specified as "fixes" that are applied based on selector rules.
 Fixes currently can be: